 Appraisals also affect how much buyers interested in your house can get from mortgage lenders.
 If your listing price is much higher than the appraisal value, buyers won't be able to raise the funds required to complete the purchase.

 For all of those reasons, it's important that sellers try to get the highest appraisal value on their homes.
-Here are a few ways in which you can go about doing that.
+We’ll walk you through a few ways in which you can go about doing that.

 Request a Local Appraiser